Flat screen TV stands and cabinets are an important consideration for your home theater installation.

 However, a wooden TV stand brings its own issues such as they often have back panels which make it difficult for ventilation, access and running the cables.

-The picture here of the Walker Edison Jamestown wooden TV stand gives you an idea of the rustic look these stands can offer.
+The example here of the Walker Edison 58-inch Espresso wooden TV console gives you an idea of the rustic look these stands can offer.

 Our guide to wood TV stands and furniture gives a more detailed look into the pros and cons of this type of stand and points out the important considerations if you are looking to buy a stand of this type.

-Flat screen TV cabinets are a slightly different option when compared to the other types of stand discussed here.
+Flat screen TV cabinets (sometimes called a credenzas) are a slightly different option when compared to the other types of stand discussed here.

 These offer a more enclosed space for your AV equipment and allow you to hide your devices away.
 In some cases this can be an important consideration if you don't want your living space overtaken by technology.